 If your loved one was seriously injured or killed when a semi truck flipped over onto a car, you have the right to seek compensation.
 When someone dies in an accident like this, the family has a wrongful death claim if there is evidence that the commercial driver, trucking company and/or another business is at fault.

-Attorneys Fred Pritzker and Eric Hageman help families sue negligent drivers and trucking companies for wrongful death.
+Attorneys Eric Hageman, David Coyle, and Raymond Trueblood-Konz help families sue negligent drivers and trucking companies for wrongful death.
 They have won millions for their clients, including $6 million for one family.
 You can contact Fred and Eric for a free consultation at 1-888-377-8900 (toll free).

 Over 78% of Rollovers Involve Driver Error